Victor Hugo: Political life and exile

+However, Víctor Hugo said in Les Misérables:

-Like most of his contemporaries, Victor Hugo justified colonialism in terms of a civilizing mission and putting an end to the slave trade on the Barbary coast.
-In a speech delivered on 18 May 1879, during a banquet to celebrate the abolition of slavery, in the presence of the French abolitionist writer and parliamentarian Victor Schœlcher, Hugo declared that the Mediterranean Sea formed a natural divide between "ultimate civilisation and […] utter barbarism," adding, "God offers Africa to Europe.
-Take it," to civilise its indigenous inhabitants.
+Like most of his contemporaries, Hugo justified colonialism in terms of a civilizing mission and putting an end to the slave trade on the Barbary coast.
+In a speech delivered on 18 May 1879, during a banquet to celebrate the abolition of slavery, in the presence of the French abolitionist writer and parliamentarian Victor Schœlcher, Hugo declared that the Mediterranean Sea formed a natural divide between "ultimate civilisation and... utter barbarism."
+Hugo declared that "God offers Africa to Europe.
+Take it" and "in the nineteenth century the white man made a man out of the black, in the twentieth century Europe will make a world out of Africa".

-This might partly explain why in spite of his deep interest and involvement in political matters he remained silent on the Algerian issue.
+This might partly explain why, in spite of his deep interest and involvement in political matters, he remained silent on the Algerian issue.
 He knew about the atrocities committed by the French Army during the French conquest of Algeria as evidenced by his diary but he never denounced them publicly; however, in Les Misérables, Hugo wrote: "Algeria too harshly conquered, and, as in the case of India by the English, with more barbarism than civilization."